 The Proposed Action has the potential to impact wildlife and habitat as approximately 15 acres of mostly wooded and vegetated land would be cleared for the expanded cemetery.
 However, environmentally sensitive areas (wetlands and tributary to Jenkins Creek) would not be disturbed by the development activities.
+VA would maintain a minimum 100-foot-wide buffer of undisturbed land between the cemetery development and the tributary to Jenkins Creek, as recommended by WSDE.

 The Phase 3 cemetery development would have no effect on federally-listed protected species or their critical habitats.
 The Site does not provide suitable habitat for federally-listed protected species that may be present in the area.
 In addition, it is not expected that the Phase 3 cemetery would impact state-listed protected species; no state-listed protected species were identified at the Site.
+The 100-foot-wide undeveloped buffer along the tributary to Jenkins Creek would protect water quality within the tributary and downstream surface waters that may be used by salmonids.